MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/About/about_Prompts.md

 PS C:\>
 ```

-The PowerShell prompt is determined by the built-in Prompt function.
+The PowerShell prompt is determined by the built-in `Prompt` function.
 You can
-customize the prompt by creating your own Prompt function and saving it in
+customize the prompt by creating your own `Prompt` function and saving it in
 your PowerShell profile.

 ## ABOUT THE PROMPT FUNCTION

-The Prompt function determines the appearance of the PowerShell prompt.
+The `Prompt` function determines the appearance of the PowerShell prompt.
-PowerShell comes with a built-in Prompt function, but you can override it by
+PowerShell comes with a built-in `Prompt` function, but you can override it by
-defining your own Prompt function.
+defining your own `Prompt` function.

-The Prompt function has the following syntax:
+The `Prompt` function has the following syntax:

 ```powershell
 function Prompt { <function-body> }
 ```

-The Prompt function must return an object.
-As a best practice, return a string
+The `Prompt` function must return an object.
+As a best practice, return a
-or an object that is formatted as a string.
-The maximum recommended length is
+string or an object that is formatted as a string.
+The maximum recommended
-80 characters.
+length is 80 characters.

-For example, the following prompt function returns a "Hello, World" string
+For example, the following `Prompt` function returns a "Hello, World" string
 followed by a caret (>).

 ```powershell